 - This includes a handful of really neat tools, such as the rotary blade, knife blade, embossing tool, etc.

-- The rotary blade allows you to cut fabri
+- The rotary blade allows you to cut fabric

 - 2x faster cutting